bmkjn/Chat-with-Excel/README.md

 ## Usage

 1. Place your data files (Excel format) in the `Data/` directory.
-2. Run the `ChatWithExcel.ipynb` script:
+2. Run the `ChatwithExcel.ipynb` script:

 4. The agent will be initialized with data from the specified files.
 You can interact with the agent by sending queries like: